JaegerJens/differentiable-scheduling/README.md

 * Track iteration improvements and exit when improvement falls under epsilon

 Everthing should now be computable on a GPU :smile:

+## Work time constraint

+* Build piecewise cost function that
+  * has value 1 when technician is not available
+  * has value 0 when is work time
+  * is linear between 0 and 1
+* Find a polynomial function via regression to this piecewise cost function
+  * polynomial functions are differentiable

+### Task collision constraint

+* For every technician collect all tasks for a day.
+* For every task build a cost function with normal distribution, that is above 1 during the task.
+* Multiply all cost functions together -> collisions increases cost